 - Lovie Dovie: A friendly name to call your boyfriend; it means ‘love.’
 This also means they are so sweet, cuddly, and loving; either gender can use it.

 - Hunny: Married people use this alot other with a sweet sound, similar to the word “honey.”
 Make sure you pronounce it like “honey” for the cute sound.
-You can use it if your relationship is very serious and at advanced stages.
+If your relationship is very serious and at an advanced stage, you can use it.

 - Love Muffin: Adorable nickname to call your boyfriend or husband if he’s sweet, kind, and caring.
 This one usually means ‘a charming person.’